eficode-academy/github-actions-katas/labs/setup.md

 - **Build:** runs the gradle build command found in [ci/build-app.sh](../ci/build-app.sh)
 - **Build docker:** runs both [building of the docker image](../ci/build-docker.sh), and [pushes it up to the hub](../ci/push-docker.sh)
 - **Component test:** runs a [docker-compose file](../component-test/docker-compose.yml) with a [python test](../component-test/test_app.py) to test the application.
+- **Performance test:** runs a [docker-compose file](../performance-test/docker-compose.yml) with a [k6 performance tester](../performance-test/single-request.js) to test the application.

+We are not going to do it all in one go, but rather step by step.
-## Setup
+## Exercise

-You need to have your own fork of this workshop repository in order for the exercises to work.

-### Tasks
+### Overview

-We are going to create the file that will be used to run the pipeline from, called `.github/workflows/hello-world.yml`.
+In this exercise we are forking a repository, and creating a workflow file called `.github/workflows/hello-world.yml`.

 <details>
 <summary>:bulb: This requires git email and name to bee configured on your machine.
 If you have not done this, here are the commands to set it up</summary>